soukoku/ntwain/README.md

 ```

-When you're ready to get into transfer mode, just call Enable() on the source object.
+When you're ready to get into transfer mode, just call Enable() on the data source object.

 ```
 #!c#